kpn/kpn-style/packages/layout/top-bar/TOP-BAR.md

 # Top bar
 Bar for logo, title and menu.

 The top bar is intended for applications.
-It must not be combined with the [mega menu](/layout/mega-menu) that is intended for websites.
+It must not be combined with the [mega menu](/layout/mega-menu) which is intended for websites.
 Use [app layout](/layout/app-layout) to give your application the right structure.

 Source file: `packages/layout/top-bar/_top-bar.scss`.